-[pkozlo@lsuhsc.edu; 568-6956; CSRB 606]
+[aquayl@lsuhsc.edu; 568-4070; CSRB 543]

 Research in Dr. Kozlowski's laboratory is focused on the identification of mucosal and systemic IgA antibody responses that could protect against HIV-1 or SARS CoV-2 infection.
 IgA antibodies transported into mucosal fluids are ideally suited for host protection, and vaccines that induce HIV or SARS CoV-2-specific IgA antibodies in secretions could prevent transmission of these viruses at mucosal surfaces.
 Studies in the lab involve measuring the specificity and function of the antiviral antibodies produced in infected individuals or in nonhuman primates immunized with different types of vaccines.

 Alison Quayle, Ph.D.

-[aquayl@lsuhsc.edu; 568-4070; CSRB 543] The central theme of our research is immune defense in the human female genital tract, with a focus on the unique obligate intracellular bacteria Chlamydia trachomatis, and HIV.
+The central theme of our research is immune defense in the human female genital tract, with a focus on the unique obligate intracellular bacteria Chlamydia trachomatis, and HIV.
 Broadly, our research interests encompass the study of: (1) Chlamydia trachomatis-specific adaptive responses in the human endocervix, (2) immuno-evasive strategies used by C. trachomatis to adapt to, and survive in, the human genital milieu and (3) C. trachomatis and HIV co-infection and (4) the impact of a dysbiotic vaginal microbiome (bacterial vaginosis) on genital immunity.
-We collaborate with the LSU/Crescent Care Sexual Health Clinic for our clinical studies and use in vitro modeling in help elucidate basic mechanisms.
+We collaborate with the LSU/Crescent Care Sexual Health Clinic for our clinical studies and use in vitro modeling to elucidate basic mechanisms.

 An endocervical isolate of Chlamydia trachomatis grown in HeLa cells.
 Chlamydial lipopolysaccharide is stained green, visualizing the chlamydial inclusion, and structural proteins of the cell are stained red.

 Alistair Ramsay, Ph.D.

-[aramsa@lsuhsc.edu; 568-8324; CSRB 339] Current research interests of the Ramsay lab are centered on immune biology of pulmonary infections by intracellular pathogens with a view to the development of new or improved vaccine strategies.
-We are also interested in the development of novel, recombinant vaccine vectors that can effectively deliver key immunogens to different sites and tissues in the body and induce critical innate and adaptive immune responses.
+[aramsa@lsuhsc.edu; 568-8324; CSRB 339]

+Current research interests of the Ramsay lab are centered on immune biology of pulmonary infections by intracellular pathogens with a view to the development of new or improved vaccine strategies.
 Our ultimate goal is to generate information that will inform the development of improved vaccines, particularly those that stimulate protective immunity at mucosal and systemic sites of infection.

-A primary focus of the lab at present is investigating host:pathogen interactions in Mycobacterium tuberculosis infection, using immune assays, genomics and bioinformatics.
+A primary focus is investigating host:pathogen interactions in Mycobacterium tuberculosis infection, using immune assays, genomics and bioinformatics.
 Related to this, we are interested in finding improved TB immunization strategies, based largely on the development and evaluation of recombinant BCG and viral vectors expressing immunogenic vaccine targets in M. tuberculosis and engineered for enhanced immunogenicity.
-In COVID-19 research we have developed a pseudovirus-based assay for neutralizing antibody RESEARCH CAPSULES OF MIP FACULTY and GRADUATE STUDENTS responses against SARS-CoV-2 and its variants as a tool to facilitate our characterization of functional immunity in both SARS-CoV-2 convalescents and vaccinees over time (see Fig. below).
+In COVID-19 research we have developed a pseudovirus-based assay for neutralizing antibody responses against SARS-CoV-2 and its variants as a tool to facilitate our characterization of functional immunity in both SARS-CoV-2 convalescents and vaccinees over time (see Fig. below).

 Mycobacterium tuberculosis associated with a macrophage cell (left), and evidence of resistance of SARS-CoV-2 variant strains to neutralizing antibodies generated following vaccination with RNA vaccine encoding Spike glycoprotein of Wuhan-Hu-1 pandemic strain.

 Guoshun Wang, D.V.M., Ph.D.